pomle/tweens/README.md

 Config is unit-less but values are related to time step used in update function.

-For example, if your time step is in milliseconds instead of seconds, the config input must be set to numbers of the same magnitude.
+For example, if your time step is in milliseconds instead of seconds, the config input must be set to numbers of a matching inverse magnitude.

 To avoid the spring physics from going havoc, values must be low enough to achieve a negative feedback loop.